mickfuzz/phd4/_posts/thesis_chapters/2024-7-2-Literature_review.md

 - pedagogical frameworks which help participants develop coding practices within a community focus
 - pedagogies which facilitate and highlight community membership: e.g. Barron's roles and legitimate peripheral participation

-**Specifics of structure**

-The chapter begins with pedagogies focused on personal knowedge within a K12 school education context

-This starts with a examination of computational thinking as a pedagogy.

-It also address some key barriers to coding practices presented by the constraints of curriculum and assessment.

 <!-- - Tinkering -Design-based & Tinkering / Exploratory - Bevan et al